abdrahmansoltan/Learning-Notes/React/01-React.md

 [styled-components](https://styled-components.com/) package

 - `Styled-components` is a library built for React and React Native developers.
 It allows you to use component-level styles in your applications.
 Styled-components leverage a mixture of JavaScript and CSS using a technique called `CSS-in-JS`.

 - `Styled-components` are based on `tagged template literals`, meaning actual CSS code is written between backticks when styling your components.
-This gives developers the flexibility of reusing their CSS code from one project to another.

 - With styled-components, there is no need to map your created components to external CSS styles.

 - [more info](https://www.section.io/engineering-education/working-with-styled-components-in-react/#what-are-Styled-components)
 - for pseudo elements / classes use `&` like in `sass`